bharatmazire/Python/Projects/readme.md

 Here you can find some links of projects.
 This are some basic python projects which are easy to understand.

-Simply click on project, you will be redirected towards respective directory.
+Simply click on project to reach out to respective repository.

 List of Projects :
 1. [Tool for reading ".pcap" file](https://github.com/bharatmazire/ReadPcap)